BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/2_HybridAzSHCI.md

 3. On the **Configuration** page, click **Configuration**.
 Here you find 5 different Configuration topics.
 The first part you find is the Summary of your **Billing** for your Azure Stack HCI System.

     Here you also find the number of Physical Cores.
 Remember that you will only see the in the HW BIOS enabled Physical cores here.
-So you can optimize your cost by disabling unused physical core in your hardware BIOS.
+So you can optimize your cost by disabling unused physical cores in your hardware BIOS.

      **Learn more on:** https://learn.microsoft.com/en-us/azure-stack/hci/concepts/billing